utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 The DAG used for plot data selection and transformation :ref:`can also be visualized <dag_graph_vis>`.
 This can be helpful to understand what kind of operations are carried out on which kind of data; this can be a big assistance during debugging.

-By default, DAG visualization is enabled if the creator runs in debug mode (with ``raise_exc`` set) and will generate output if there was an error during the *computation* of data transformation results.
+By default, DAG visualization is enabled and will generate output if there was an error during the *computation* of data transformation results.
+This can be controlled; see below.

 However, there are many ways to further control when a visualization is created and how it looks like.
 All parameters for controlling DAG visualization can be passed via the ``dag_visualization`` in a plot configuration.